 More recently, a general result was established for linear PDEs of the form

-with $\mathcal{A}$ is a linear differential operator, $\phi$ the initial condition and $\mathcal{L}$ is a linear operator describing the boundary conditions.
-In~\cite{Koswara2021-sr}, it is shown that the solution $u$ of~\eqref{eq:gen_lin_cb} is computable in $PSPACE$ \cite{Arora2009-ji} under certain conditions on the initial and boundary data.
-In particular, the differential operator $\mathcal{A}$ must be computable in polynomial time, with the solution admitting a finite-difference approximation $u_n$ converging to the solution $u$ in the supremum norm.
+where $\mathcal{A}$ is a linear differential operator, $\phi$ the initial condition and $\mathcal{L}$ is a linear operator describing the boundary conditions.
+In~\cite{Koswara2021-sr}, it is shown that the solution $u$ of~\eqref{eq:gen_lin_cb} is computable in $PSPACE$ \cite{Arora2012-bh} under certain conditions on the initial and boundary data.
+In particular, the differential operator $\mathcal{A}$ must be computable in polynomial-time, with the solution admitting a finite-difference approximation $u_n$ converging to the solution $u$ in the supremum norm.

-The contributions of the present paper follow a similar philosophy to \cite{Koswara2021-sr}, where we estimate the complexity of a numerical algorithm approximating the solution of the PDE to characterize the intrinsic complexity of the solution itself.
-Our approach, however, introduces a novel and more general framework based on discrete gradient flows, offering a powerful characterization of the complexity of broad classes of PDEs and identifying regimes in which their solutions exhibit complexity blowup.
+The contributions of the present paper follow a similar philosophy to \cite{Koswara2021-sr}, where we estimate the complexity of a numerical scheme approximating the solution of the PDE to characterize the intrinsic complexity of the solution itself.
+Our approach, however, introduces a novel and more general framework based on discrete gradient flows, offering a powerful characterization of the complexity for broad classes of PDE solutions and identifying regimes in which their solutions exhibit complexity blowup.